KTJM

-KTJM (98.5 MHz) is a commercial FM radio station licensed to Port Arthur, Texas.
-It is owned by MediaCo and airs a Regional Mexican radio format.
+KTJM (98.5 FM) is a commercial radio station licensed to Port Arthur, Texas.
+It is owned by MediaCo and airs a Regional Mexican format.
 The studios and offices are located at 3000 Bering Drive in Southwest Houston.
-Programming is simulcast with sister station 101.7 KNTE Bay City, Texas.
+Programming is simulcast with sister station KNTE in Bay City, Texas.

 KTJM has an effective radiated power (ERP) of 100,000 watts, the highest permitted for non-grandfathered FM stations in the U.S. The transmitter is on Cleveland Street in Devers, Texas.
 The tower gives KTJM a height above average terrain (HAAT) of 596 m.
 With the tall tower located roughly halfway between Houston and Beaumont, KTJM is able to cover both radio markets.